-If any concerns are identified, then First Response continues to be a first port of
+If any concerns are identified, then First Response continues to be a first port of call or we can telephone the Police on their non-emergency number of 101.

 23.6.
 Child Sexual Exploitation (CSE)

 Child sexual exploitation involves exploitative situation, contexts and relationships where young people receive something as a result of engaging in sexual activities, marking out an imbalance of power in a relationship.
 It is important to recognise that some young people who are being sexually exploited do not exhibit any external signs of abuse.